nowprototypeit/docs.nowprototype.it/docs/sharing/sharing-prototypes.md

 3. In the **Name of prototype** text field, give your prototype a name.
 This name will appear in the URL for your prototype.
 4. Select **Upload prototype**.

 Keep your browser open while NPI sets up your prototype.

+When your prototype is ready, NPI provides a preview URL, so that you can check your prototype is running as expected.

 ## Share a prototype

-When your prototype is ready, NPI provides a URL.
-This URL points to a fully interactive instance of your prototype.

-You can use this URL to share the prototype for user research and collaboration.
+There are two ways to share a NPI prototype:

+* A single-use link, which can only be used once
+* A reusable link, which can be used multiple times and by multiple users

+To generate these links:

+1. Log into your [NPI account](https://nowprototype.it/account#/) and go to [Uploaded prototypes](https://nowprototype.it/account/prototypes#/).
+1. From the list, select the prototype you want to share.
+1. In the **Generate links** section, select the type of link you want to generate.